kashishgupta1990/resize-image-cli/readme.md

 # resize-image-cli
 Command line tool which resize the .png and .jpg images.

+# prerequisite software
 It uses `imagemagic` software to resize your images.
+- Install `brew`
+- Install `imagemagic`

 ## Module Usage